Funders & Partners

 Perth & Kinross Council

 Perth and Kinross Council are one of our main partners and have provided significant support in helping establish the Trust and develop the Inner Tay Masterplan 2012-22.
-They are also the lead partner in developing the pontoons on the Tay and have provided support to develop phase 1 of the Perth City Activity Centre.
+They are also the lead partner in developing the pontoons on the Tay and have provided support to develop phase 1 of the Willowgate Activity Centre.

 Perth College UHI

 Perth College UHI are also an important partner and user of our Activity Centre.
 Students use the facilities (teaching pond, classroom, meeting room and the showers and changing rooms ) for education and training programmes to support the College Curriculum.
 The College are also developing their plans for the wider use of the site for environmental projects and other activities.